MORE News articles

 "[Kids] are the lifeline of our hobby," said Ken Sargeant, the model train society's president.
 "We want to get them involved."

 Sargeant said the group reaches out to children by staging the train show and giving out train sets as prizes.
-Sargeant and other society members also conduct educational sessions about train track safety as part of Operation Lifesaver.
+Sargeant and other society members also conduct educational sessions about train

 There was no lack of things for children to see, from train videos to Christmas-themed trains.
 But the show's eye-catcher was a large train display that measured 35 feet long by 15 feet wide.
-Featuring dozens of buildings and cars, along with at least 100 train cars, the display replicated the feel of an old-time American town.

 On one level, a single-car passenger trolley made its rounds past banks, hotels and boxcar diners.
-On a lower level, multiple tracks ran the course of the entire display, complete with bridges, a long freight train and an Amtrak passenger train.
+On a lower level, multiple tracks ran the course of the entire display, complete with bridges, a

 "It's a relaxing hobby, and it allows you to get away from the real world to a fantasy world," said Greg Baird of Hallandale Beach, one of several modelers who built the display.

 With a wireless remote control in hand, Baird managed every aspect of the display, including train speed, smoke, horns, lights and passenger announcements at his custom-built train station.
-Baird said the display cost between $15,000 and $20,000, with some engines valued at $1,300.
+Baird

 "It's very expensive, but a lot of fun," Baird said.

 That was evident for 4-year-old Matthew Hebert, who eagerly watched the trains in the display with his father, Monti Hebert.
-Hebert said he'd been fascinated with trains since he was a boy, and now his son shares that fascination.
-In addition to pulling out a train set from The Polar Express movie every year for Christmas, Hebert said he and Matthew take regular train rides down to Miami on the Tri-Rail.
+Hebert said he'd been fascinated with trains since he was a boy, and now

 "I'm here for him now," said Hebert, of Pompano Beach.
 "It's all about imagination; if you keep a kid's imagination, your mind stays fresh."

 Model trains were a longtime hobby for vendor Don Croswell of Royal Palm Beach.
-Over the course of 25 years, Croswell has collected a large amount of trains, but he also custom builds his own freight cars by using items such as cigar holders as cargo.
+Over the course of 25 years, Croswell has collected a large amount of trains, but he also custom builds his own freight

 "If you make it interesting, people will say 'I've never seen that before,'" Croswell said.

 A former Pembroke Pines resident, Croswell said he usually attracted 50 to 100 children every Halloween when he would open up his garage for public viewing of his large model train display.
-Some children preferred watching the trains to collecting candy, he said.
+Some

 Croswell's interest in trains extends beyond models and to the real ones.